atlassian/react-beautiful-dnd/docs/guides/responders.md

 > For more information about controlling the screen reader see our [screen reader guide](/docs/guides/screen-reader.md)

-## What responders are available?

-### Primary
+## Life cycle

+1. `onBeforeCapture`: a drag is about to start but dimensions have not been collected from the DOM
+2. `onBeforeDragStart`: a drag is about to start and dimensions have already been captured from the DOM
-- `onDragStart`: A drag has started
+3. `onDragStart`: A drag has started
-- `onDragUpdate`: Something has changed during a drag
+4. `onDragUpdate`: Something has changed during a drag
-- `onDragEnd` **(required)**: A drag has ended.
+5. `onDragEnd` **(required)**: A drag has ended.
 It is the responsibility of this responder to synchronously apply changes that has resulted from the drag

 ### Secondary

 > Generally you will not need to use `onBeforeDragStart`, and it has a slightly different function signature to the rest of the responders

 - `onBeforeDragStart`: Called just before `onDragStart`.
-It is called immediately before any `snapshot` values are updated.
-It can be useful to do dimension locking for [table reordering](/docs/patterns/tables.md).
+It is called immediately before any `snapshot` values are updated. .

 ## The second argument to responders: `provided: ResponderProvided`